Naiemjoy1/company-system-network-design/README.md

-# company-system-network-design
+# Company System Network Design

 Enterprise network design and implementation for a **Trading Floor Support Centre** supporting approximately **600 users** using **Cisco Packet Tracer**.

-The project follows Cisco's **Hierarchical Network Model** and implements redundancy, security, dynamic routing, wireless connectivity, centralized DHCP, and dual ISP connectivity.
+The project follows Cisco's **Hierarchical Network Model** and implements redundancy, security, dynamic routing, wireless connectivity, centralized DHCP services, and dual ISP connectivity.

 ---

-## Project Overview
+# Project Overview

-The company is relocating to a new three-floor building that currently has no network infrastructure.
-This project provides a scalable, resilient, and future-proof network design capable of supporting current business requirements and future expansion.
+The organization is relocating to a new three-floor building that currently has no existing network infrastructure.

-The design includes:
+This project presents a scalable, secure, and fault-tolerant network solution designed to satisfy current business requirements while supporting future growth.

+### Implemented Features

 - Hierarchical Network Architecture
 - Redundant Core Layer